 Similarly, a small 2014 study showed that 12 weeks of yoga reduced inflammatory markers in breast cancer survivors with persistent fatigue (

 Although more research is needed to confirm the beneficial effects of yoga on inflammation, these findings indicate that it may help protect against certain diseases caused by chronic inflammation.

-Summary: Some studies show that yoga may reduce inflammatory markers in the body and help prevent pro-inflammatory diseases.
+studies show that yoga may reduce inflammatory markers in the body and help

 From pumping blood throughout the body to supplying tissues with important nutrients, the health of your heart is an essential component of overall health.